pekrau/CouchDB2/README.md

 ### `db.destroy()`

-Delete the database and all its contents.
+Deletes the database and all its contents.

 ### `db.get_info()`

-Return a dictionary with information about the database.
+Returns a dictionary with information about the database.

 ### `db.get_security()`

-Return a dictionary with security information for the database.
+Returns a dictionary with security information for the database.

 ### `db.set_security(doc)`

-Set the security information for the database.
+Sets the security information for the database.

 See the CouchDB documentation for the contents of `doc`.

 ### `db.compact(finish=False, callback=None)`

-Compact the CouchDB database by rewriting the disk database file and removing old revisions of documents.
+Compacts the CouchDB database by rewriting the disk database file and removing old revisions of documents.

 - If `finish` is `True`, then return only when compaction is done.